O ne of the most epic yet misunderstood events in the Book of Genesis is the Tower of Babel. In the opening verses of Genesis 11 we read:

 All the while, the corporate Western Media has remained silent on the historical NAZI infiltration in Ukraine.
 And any student of history knows that the whole premise of the Third Reich was a “superhuman race” that would rule the world for a thousand years.
 Are we so dumbed down as a society that we miss this point?

 Allow me to spell it out simply: Putin is standing for nationalism and traditional Judeo-Christian values in Russia, just like Trump is in the US.
 Both of these men are in the crosshairs of the Globalists precisely for this reason.
-As General Flynn said recently said in an interview with Clay Clark, Putin is standing in the way of the World Economic Forum’s Globalist ambitions.
+As General Flynn said recently said in an interview with Clay Clark (see the video below), Putin is standing in the way of the World Economic Forum’s Globalist ambitions.

 What we see happening right before our eyes is the age-old battle between good and evil.
 The Tower of Babel was man’s attempt to usurp God less than 400 years after the flood of Noah.
 Several thousand years later, we see a modern-day Tower of Babel arising, personified in the World Economic Forum.